 Training one’s eye to recognize these unique habitat elements is key when designing management options.
 In some situations, the best practice is to retain these types of elements since recruitment may be impossible under modern circumstances.
 For an overview of wildlife habitat components and how to maintain or enhance habitat for different species, please see Forest Stewardship Series 8 - Forest Wildlife.

 More UC Resources:

 The Sierra Nevada Adaptive Management Project website contains archived information on the California Spotted Owl and Pacific Fisher.

 California Wildlife Habitat Relationships is a state-of-the-art information system for California's wildlife.
 CWHR contains life history, geographic range, habitat relationships, and management information on 694 species of amphibians, reptiles, birds, and mammals known to occur in the state.
 CWHR products are available to anyone interested in understanding, conserving, and managing California's wildlife.
 Species lists, life histories, geographic range information and habitat classification are available online.

-CALFire's 2010 Forest Assessment has a chapter on wildlife which describes the status and trends of California's wildlife.
+CalFire's 2017 CA Forest and Rangeland Assessment has a chapter on wildlife which describes the status and trends of California's wildlife.